 The Cost Reduction Framework

-A systematic four-phase approach consistently delivers 50-70% cost reduction while maintaining or improving output quality.
-The phases build on each other — audit first, then attack the highest-leverage areas.
+A systematic four-phase approach that builds on itself — audit first, then attack the highest-leverage areas.

 graph TD